 Yes, it’s Superbowl!
 Here are a few tips for maintaining composure and staying sober when those around you are hitting it hard.

-– Consider eating before the Superbowl party, so you won’t be as likely to fall victim to old triggers brought on by certain foods: Pizza requires beer, etc.
+– Consider eating before the Superbowl party, so you won’t be as likely to fall victim to old triggers brought on by certain foods: Pizza requires beer, cheese requires wine etc. etc.

 – Concentrate on the details and excitement of what’s going on in the game.
 Remember that is why you are there.
 Sure, it is also for camaraderie, so find a blend of the two.